n91labs/BET-Backrooms-Escape-Together-trainer/README.md

 - Sprint FOV protection at high movement speeds.
 - Adjustable flashlight intensity, range, and cone angle.
 - Force Visible mode compatible with the normal flashlight toggle.
+- Added Fly / Noclip to the Movement tab.

 ### ESP and objectives